 Last week I presented some of my research as part of the Digital Arts and Humanities research colloquium at UCC.
 This work was loosely based on my “Unstable materials” series of blog posts (Parts 1, 2, 3, 4, 5 and 6 are linked here, and an outline of the presentation is uploaded here).

+For a discussion of oral history and memory see Unstable materials.
+Part 1.
 Memories (and how they are recounted) change with time.
 Personal narratives and identities constructed through memory are fluid, for a multitude of reasons.
 People change, their goals and priorities change, and as they do, they re-construct their own stories, revise, reimagine and […]